 Recent projects of note include a training and development project for the National Park Service designed to strengthen ties between parks and their community partner organizations; the strategic plan that launched the New Jersey Arts Education Partnership (recently re-named Arts Ed New Jersey), designed to build an organization strong enough to advance their advocacy agenda; and a strategic plan for the Princeton Symphony Orchestra, which used adaptive planning strategies to guide the organization in evolving its product and marketing in new directions.
-Other recent clients include PlayPenn, Princeton Area Community Foundation, The Food Trust, the New Jersey Highlands Coalition, the Association of New Jersey Environmental Commissions, BalletX, the Appel Farm Arts and Music Center, The New Jersey Historic Trust, the Trenton Children’s Chorus, Trenton Music Makers, and the Alice Paul Institute.
+Other recent clients include the New Jersey Historical Commission, the Princeton Area Community Foundation, the New Jersey Highlands Coalition, the Association of New Jersey Environmental Commissions, BalletX, the Appel Farm Arts and Music Center, The New Jersey Historic Trust, the Trenton Children’s Chorus, Trenton Music Makers, and the Alice Paul Institute.

 Prior to beginning her consulting practice, Allison worked for a wide range of nonprofit organizations, primarily in the arts and in youth service and development.
 She served as the Managing Director for Scrap Mettle SOUL Performance in Chicago, increasing its ticket sales by 75% and its organizational budget by 40% during her tenure.
 She also managed programs and public relations for one of the largest suburban public libraries in Illinois, participating in a successful $20 million dollar bond campaign that funded a complete renovation of the library.